A New Whipps Cross Hospital? – Yes!

 Barts Health NHS Trust are committed to us having a new hospital at Whipps Cross by 2026

-We really welcome Bart's commitment to building a new hospital at Whipps Cross, but are concerned about the funding and details of their proposals.
+We really welcome Bart's commitment to building a new hospital at Whipps Cross.
+A new hospital is vital for us all.
+But we are concerned about the funding and details of their proposals.
 Despite our population growth they're proposing a cut of at least 51 beds and assume vastly improved community services will support this.
+Another major concern is that there are no plans at present to reprovide the Margaret Centre as part of the redevelopment.
 We fear there's a serious risk that sick people could fall through the net.

 We're fighting for a hospital designed for our community's future needs, properly financed and sustainably built.